yandex-cloud/docs/en/_qa/managed-sqlserver/general.md

 Maintenance in {{ mms-short-name }} implies:

-- Automatic installation of DBMS updates and revisions for your database hosts (including disabled clusters).
+- Automatic installation of DBMS updates and revisions for DB hosts (including disabled clusters).
 - Changes to the host class and storage size.
 - Other {{ mms-short-name }} maintenance activities.